Fatal Biplane/Helicopter Mid Air Collision in Spain, 30 December 2017

 - The non-use of communications by the pilot of the Bücker;

-- The failure by the pilot of the Bücker to fly the aerodrome pattern and flying acrobatic maneuvers in the pattern
+- The failure by the pilot of the Bücker to fly the aerodrome pattern and flying acrobatic manoeuvres in the pattern

 Other Mid Air Collision (MAC) Safety Resources